An Exploration of Baroque Art, Architecture & Sculpture

 Forced perspective gallery by Francesco Borromini

 In Versailles, there is a magic mirror tricking the eye into seeing a much wider hallway than the actual one.
 Further, some picture scenes in the curtains of Rembrandt and Vermeer’s paintings seem real.
 In Borromini’s little colonnaded corridor, the eye sees much bigger than reality.
 Similarly, Bernini used the device to build Scala Regia in the Vatican.
-Further, in baroque architecture, there were extraordinary effects like arches curving forward in space, walls undulating as if capable of motion, and ground plans in unusual patterns.
+Further, in Baroque architecture, there were extraordinary effects like arches curving forward in space, walls undulating as if capable of motion, and ground plans in unusual patterns.

 Sleeping Girl by Domenico Fetti Baroque art